 - Sarah Janac, PHIRST Elevate team, University of Edinburgh

-As part of the LGA Public Health Lunch & Learn series, this session, led by The Food Foundation, will focus on how local councils can take a more coordinated and strategic approach to improving food environments.
+As part of the LGA Public Health Lunch and Learn series, this session, led by The Food Foundation, will focus on how local councils can take a more coordinated and strategic approach to improving food environments.
 We will hear from a number of councils employing different, but equally impactful, joined-up, food systems approaches.

 We will then open up the discussion to explore what frameworks can help bring together work across public health, procurement, planning, climate, and community development, supporting councils to move from isolated interventions towards a more systemic approach.